FAQs for the Local Emergency Directive

 Medical providers shall abide by health protocols enacted by their relevant licensing agencies.

-Yes, Gyms are able to open with a 50 percent capacity; all patrons must wear gloves covering fingers, and facilities must abide by minimum standard health protocols, to include ensuring spacing in showers and locker room facilities by, for example, closing off certain lockers or showers.
+Yes, gyms are able to open with a 50 percent capacity; and facilities must abide by minimum standard health protocols, to include ensuring spacing in showers and locker room facilities by, for example, closing off certain lockers or showers.

-Gyms must require all individuals inside of the business establishment to wear a face covering at all times, except for when an individual is actively engaging in exercise.
+Gyms must require all individuals inside of the business establishment to wear a face covering at all times.

 For information specifically related to school gymnasiums and facilities, please see the Texas Education Agency’s Guidance.